gsauthof/feed-util/README.md

 This repository contains news feed related utilities.

-Currently, it just contains `heiser.py` - a program that augments the heise.de news feed with content of the referenced articles.
+- `heiser.py` - a program that augments
+the heise.de news feed with content of the referenced articles
+- `cast.py` - create a minimal audio-cast Atom feed via extracting the information from some HTML pages

 2017, Georg Sauthoff <mail@gms.tf>